Dr. Fong Chi-hang, Brian is Associate Professor/Associate Director of The Academy of Hong Kong Studies at The Education University of Hong Kong.

 Prior to joining the University (the then Hong Kong Institute of Education), Dr. Fong was previously Lecturer in the Division of Social Sciences of the City University of Hong Kong.
 Before joining the academia, Dr. Fong was an Executive Officer of the HKSAR Government from 2001 to 2007.

 Dr. Fong’s research interests include China’s influence, territorial autonomies, democratization, governance and budgetary politics.
-He has published extensively in international peer-reviewed journals such as China Quarterly, Modern China, Asian Survey, Democratization, and International Review of Administrative Sciences.
+He has published extensively in international peer-reviewed journals such as Democratization, Nations and Nationalism, International Review of Administrative Sciences, China Quarterly, Modern China and Asian Survey.
 Dr. Fong was awarded the 2014 Gordon White Prize by China Quarterly for his article entitled “The Partnership between the Chinese Government and Hong Kong's Capitalist Class: Implications for HKSAR Governance, 1997–2012”.